emberjs/rfcs/text/0000-cli-guides.md

 as major changes are made, so that users working on older apps can still go back in time if they need to.

+The url will contain `/release/` so that if versioning is needed in the future, the option is available.

 ### Transition and legacy links

 While the project is in development, it will be worked on as a separate site, and the main site, [https://ember-cli.com](https://ember-cli.com) will remain in place.